thbrown/softball-scorer/gcp/README.md

 ### Other notes

+#### Debuging

-For debuging, startup script logs can be seen using `cat /var/log/daemon.log | grep "mystartup.sh"` on debian linux `sudo google_metadata_script_runner --script-type startup --debug` <- Supposed to run startup scripts but I think it only works if the script is provided via a metadata value
+Startup script logs can be seen using `cat /var/log/daemon.log | grep "mystartup.sh"` on debian linux

+If a gcp instance insertion command succeeds but then the instance immidiatly shuts off.
+Take a look at the stack driver logging to see more information `https://console.cloud.google.com/logs/viewer`.
+Quota limits are a possible cause `https://console.cloud.google.com/iam-admin/quotas` (you may have to request an increase in core count, both global and per region)

+#### Simulation estimation times accuracy

 For accurate compute time estimation you'll need to generate timing constants by running a junit test from softball-sim on the instance you'lll be running the optimization on.